TheRenegadeCoder/sample-programs-website/docs/projects/rot13/c/index.md

     return 0;
 }

 ```

 {% endraw %}

-[Rot13](https://sampleprograms.io/projects/rot13) in [C](https://sampleprograms.io/languages/c) was written by:
+Rot13 in [C](https://sampleprograms.io/languages/c) was written by:

 - Softizo

 If you see anything you'd like to change or update, [please consider contributing](https://github.com/TheRenegadeCoder/sample-programs).

-**Note**: The solution shown above is the current solution in the Sample Programs repository as of Oct 09 2019 20:06:02.
-The solution was first committed on Oct 09 2019 18:23:24.
-As a result, documentation below may be outdated.

 ## How to Implement the Solution